 According to the Real Self-Service Economy report, 70% of approximately 3000 consumers in a global survey said they expect a company website to include a self-service application that will help them get customer service on their own terms.
 So maybe your FAQ section isn’t the best self-service approach.

 So here’s the million dollar question — how can you provide an online self-service experience that will live up to your customers’ expectations and improve their overall satisfaction with your company?
 It’s simple — by showing the right answers, in the right place, at the right time.

-Download this quick 5 point checklist to help you understand the steps required to enable a web self-service strategy on your site that does just that.
+This quick 5 point checklist can help you understand the steps required to enable a web self-service strategy on your site that does just that.

 After reading the 5-step checklist, you'll understand how to:

 Uncover if your website would benefit from run-time content (and learn what the heck run-time content is).

 Regularly audit the actual helpfulness of your “help”.

 Keep your web visitors on track to their goal.